qaqwqaqwq-0/YGP/README.md

 1. To provide a C++ interface for Win32 and COM APIs
 2. To reduce the amount of code and accelerate Windows software development
-3. To support to develop high-performance software
+3. To support the development high-performance software

 ## Features